 Viruses cause myocarditis when they infiltrate the heart muscle.
 In the case of SARS-CoV-2, the body’s robust immune response to the virus can actually injure the heart further, causing additional swelling.

-“COVID is not just a respiratory virus.
-It can really do a number on the heart,” says cardiologist Dinesh Kalra, MD, director of advanced cardiac imaging at Rush University Medical Center.
+"COVID is not just a respiratory virus.
+It can really do a number on the heart,” says a cardiologist at Rush.
 “COVID-19 causes a lot of inflammation in the heart and blood vessels, and your body’s effort to fight that inflammation can cause collateral damage to the heart.”

 You Might Also Like: